-Intel Core I9 is a beast CPU and requires a good amount of cooling to provide maximum performance.
+Intel Core I9 is a beast CPU that requires much cooling to provide maximum performance.
 And the above mentioned, all the motherboards completely suffice the requirement for this beast CPU.

 The best overall motherboard recommended would be the ASUS ROG Strix Z-790-E. It has all the requirements and perfect additional features for the i9 13900k build with ASUS customer support and BIOS.

 If you want a more premium motherboard, not worrying about money, I’d prefer the ASUS ROG Maximus Z-790 Hero.
-This motherboard will provide a premium look and feel to you with complete support of I9 13900k.
+This motherboard will provide you with a premium look and feel with complete support of I9 13900k.

 A more budget constraint build can be made using the ASUS TUF Gaming Z79 Plus Wifi, and this motherboard will provide you with the performance of i9 13900k at a lower price range.

 The power draw will depend on your other parts connected to the motherboard.
-The motherboard itself draws very little power relatively (I assume ~70W).
+The motherboard draws relatively little power (I assume ~70W).
 There isn’t a good way to answer without knowing the additional parts you plan on attaching to it.